wonkes-manoa/wonkes-manoa.github.io/index.md

 ### Sign in and sign up

-To sign in, click on the "Log in" button to log in.
-You can also login by clicking the "Log in" dropdown in the upper right corner of the navbar, then select "Log in."
+To sign in, click on the "Sign in" button to sign in.
+You can also sign in by clicking the "Sign in" dropdown in the upper right corner of the navbar, then select "Sign in."

 ![](images/auth-signin.png)

 If you do not have an account yet, and want to sign up, click on the "Sign up" button instead.
-You can also login by clicking the "Log in" dropdown in the upper right corner of the navbar, then select "Sign up."
+You can also sign up by clicking the "Sign in" dropdown in the upper right corner of the navbar, then select "Sign up."

 To sign up, you will provide an username, an UH email address (@hawaii.edu email address), a password, and your legal first and last name.
 Your username and email address can not repeat with other Wonkes Market users.